danilkiff/pq3.ru/content/posts/systems-thinking/Organizational trustworthiness - beyond SLA and uptime.md

 ---
-date: '2016-04-01'
+date: 2016-04-01
-title: 'Organizational trustworthiness: beyond sla and uptime'
+title: "Organizational trustworthiness: beyond SLA and uptime"
 ---

 Trust in systems doesn't start with servers.
 It starts with people — and the **promises they keep**.